 What is the Manic Pixie Dream Girl?

-The Manic Pixie Dream Girl is a type of female character often depicted as a whimsical, quirky, sometimes eccentric, fantasy woman who saves the male protagonist from himself.
-She usually aides in his transformation without ever showing any real agency of her own.
-She is a vivacious character whose main purpose is to teach the male protagonist that life is worth embracing.
-Film critic Nathan Rabin writes in his original review of Elizabethtown that the MPDG “exists solely in the fevered imaginations of sensitive writer-directors to teach broodingly soulful young men to embrace life and its infinite mysteries and adventures.”
+Film critic Nathan Rabin coined the term in his original review of Elizabethtown, writing that the MPDG “exists solely in the fevered imaginations of sensitive writer-directors to teach broodingly soulful young men to embrace life and its infinite mysteries and adventures.”

 MANIC PIXIE DREAM GIRL EXAMPLES

-• Claire Colburn (Kirsten Dunst) - Elizabethtown
+• Claire Colburn - Elizabethtown

-• Sam Feehan (Natalie Portman) - Garden State
+• Sam Feehan - Garden State

-• Allison (Zooey Deschanel) - Yes Man
+• Allison - Yes Man

 And don’t get me wrong, I enjoy all perspectives, male included.
 And any person, regardless of gender, is capable of writing these characters.
-But looking back in Hollywood history, male-dominated perspective often left us with underdeveloped female characters that offered nothing more than the idea that women are there to help men change, and men need women in order to change.
-Yikes.
-Watch a bit more about this below.
+But looking back in Hollywood history, male-dominated perspectives often left us with underdeveloped female characters that offered nothing more than the idea that women are there to help men change, and men need women in order to change.

-Manic Pixie Dream Girl Explained
+Manic Pixie Dream Girls

 Let’s take a look at some classic Manic Pixie Dream Girl examples, and maybe see why it’s time to say goodbye.

-And then we can talk about a few other characters that are falsely mistaken as pixie dream girls...maybe they can live.
+And then we can talk about a few other characters that are falsely mistaken as pixie dream girls — maybe they can live.

 Manic Pixie Dream Girl Examples